Use Dynamics 365 Sales from Business Central

-When you set up coupling between two records, you can also manually request current record, for example a customer, to be overwritten immediately by account data from Sales (or from Business Central) using Synchronise Now action.
-Synchronise Now action which will ask whether to overwrite Sales or Business Central record data.
+When you set up coupling between two records, you can also manually request current record, for example a customer, to be overwritten immediately by account data from Sales (or from Business Central) using Synchronize Now action.
+Synchronize Now action which will ask whether to overwrite Sales or Business Central record data.

 In some cases you must couple certain sets of data before other sets of data, as shown in the following table.